If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

 You don’t have to be able to sight-read the Omni Book or read Coltrane solos.

-Aim to be able to pick your way through a Standard melody from the Real book on the guitar.
+Aim to pick your way through a melody from the real book.

 Start there, and see where it takes you.

-Just learning the notes on the staff, how rhythms work in notation, and how to translate that information on the fretboard will transform your playing.
+Just learning the notes on the staff, how rhythms work in notation, and how to translate that onto the fretboard transforms your playing.

-Tip 9 – Start Transcribing Even If You Don’t Feel Ready
+Tip 9 – Transcribe, Even If You Don’t Feel Ready

-I can tell you right off the bat that transcribing Jazz guitar lines, chord changes, and melodies from records is one of the hardest things you’ll ever do as a player.
+I can tell you right off the bat that transcribing lines, chord changes, and melodies is one of the hardest things you ever do as a player.

 So start now.

-Even if you don’t think you could hear one note correctly and learn it by ear, try.
+Even if you don’t think you could hear one note correctly – try.

-Put on a Jazz guitar solo you want to learn to play and give it your best shot.
+Put on a solo you want to learn and give it your best shot.

 Listen to the first phrase over and over until you can sing it in your sleep.